 Many existing gyms and fitness centres that offer recurring membership payment plans use credit and debit cards, which inherently creates problems.
 Firstly, card payments are subject to failed transactions due to cards expiring or being cancelled.
 This leads to a bad customer experience for your members and creates unnecessary work for them to update their payment details.
 Worst of all, if payment details are not updated, the customer’s membership may just lapse.
 In contrast to this, Direct Debit payments use a customer’s bank details, which rarely change or expire.

 Additionally, when authentication is given for a Direct Debit this serves two purposes: (1) it acts as authorisation for a business to collect payments when they are due and (2) acts as an instruction from a customer to their bank to enable these payments.
 Payments made via debit/credit cards only enable the first level of authority, thereby subjecting each transaction to the mercy of a bank’s internal risk team.
 This leads to a greater level of failed payments due to the potential risk of fraud.

 Curves were previously subject to these issues caused by credit and debit cards before moving to Direct Debit.
 Their CEO, Alison Chin, stated the following:

 “Changing your payment system can be a daunting task for any business, as you don’t want to disrupt your existing processes and potentially affect your cash flow.
 The move to Curlec was simple, with their easy to use system and everything explained clearly along the way by their Customer Success team.
 The support by their Team post implementation has been great too.
 I would recommend Curlec to any business that operates on a recurring billing model.”

-If you would like to find out more about how Curlec can help with your membership payments, check out our dedicated gym page here or contact us in the form below.
+If you would like to find out more about how Curlec can help with your membership payments, check out our dedicated gym page here.